-Currently, there are two types of tires in production: bias and radial ply.
+The two most common types of tires used in the industry are bias and radial ply.
 Bias ply tires have body plies that wrap around one bead and run diagonally across the tire and wrap around the opposite bead.
 Bias tires will always have at least two layers of body plies that wrap around the tire in alternating directions and intersect in the crown at nearly a right angle.
 The nature of the flexing of bias tires allows for greater distortion in the tread area, typically leading to a faster wear rate than radial tires, as well as lower fuel economy.